|Nutrition Facts (per serving)|

-- 1 cup chopped tomato (or 1 cup canned diced tomato)
+- 1 cup tomato (chopped, or 1 cup canned diced tomato)

-- 1 tablespoon salt
+- 1 tablespoon plus 1 teaspoon salt (divided)

 - 6 medium green bell peppers

 - 1/2 pound ground pork

 - 1 medium onion ( chopped)

 - 3 cups cooked medium-grain rice (about 1 cup raw)

 Chop the tomato (or measure out and drain canned tomatoes) and set aside.

 Bring a large pot of water and the tablespoon salt to a boil and carefully drop the peppers into the boiling water.
 Bring back to a boil, and boil the peppers for 5 minutes.
 Remove and drain.

 Prepare the peppers by cutting around the stem on the top and removing the stem.
 Remove as many of the seeds as possible without cutting into the bottoms or sides of the peppers.